The best hotels in Split

 Brac wins for the beach.
 Zlatni Rat near Bol is Croatia's most photographed beach, a white pebble point that shifts with the current.
 Families and beach-focused travelers do better on Brac.
 Both are easy day trips: Hvar is 1 hour from Split by catamaran, Brac is 50 minutes by ferry.

-Split's best neighborhoods
+Split's best hotel regions

 Split's main attraction is Diocletian's Palace, a living Roman emperor's palace converted into a neighborhood with bars, restaurants, and hotels built directly into ancient walls.
 Just outside the Palace, Varos is a quiet stone neighborhood on a hill.
 East of the Palace is Bacvice beach with the iconic Hotel Park.
 Upscale Meje neighborhood is a 15-minute coastal walk west.
 For families, the resort suburb of Stobec is 5 kilometers east.